Vue static hosting

 Build static assets

-Run your production build in Vite, Vue CLI, or Nuxt static mode so the app is emitted as plain files.
+Run the production build in Vite, Vue CLI, or Nuxt static mode so the app is emitted as files a browser can load directly.

 02